Elimination Chamber (2017): Main event

 In the main event, the WWE Championship was defended in the Elimination Chamber match.
 Defending champion John Cena and AJ Styles were the first two contestants.
 Intercontinental Champion Dean Ambrose entered next, followed by Bray Wyatt and Baron Corbin.
-As Miz was due to enter the chamber, he remained in his pod.
-Ambrose rolled-up a distracted Corbin to eliminate him.
-Corbin attacked Ambrose, threw him through a pod and performed the End of Days on Ambrose before leaving the chamber.
-Miz then quickly eliminated Ambrose.
-Cena eliminated Miz after an Attitude Adjustment.
+As Miz was due to enter the chamber, he remained in his pod and distracted Corbin, who Ambrose eliminated with a roll-up.
+However, Corbin attacked Ambrose with a lariat to the back of the head, threw Dean through a pod and performed an End of Days on the Lunatic Fringe before leaving the chamber.
+Miz then quickly eliminated Ambrose, but was in turn eliminated thanks to Cena after an Attitude Adjustment.
 Styles and Wyatt attacked Cena before Wyatt attacked Styles.
 Styles and Cena both scored nearfalls against each other, after a Styles Clash and an Attitude Adjustment respectively.
-Wyatt then executed Sister Abigail on Cena, eliminating him.
-As Styles attempted the Phenomenal Forearm, Wyatt caught Styles and executed Sister Abigail to win his first WWE Championship.
+Wyatt then executed Sister Abigail on Cena, eliminating him and guaranteeing a new champion.
+After a while, as Styles attempted the Phenomenal Forearm, Wyatt caught Styles and executed Sister Abigail to win his first WWE Championship.
 Randy Orton emerged and the two had a brief staredown before Wyatt celebrated his victory in the ring.